mesosphere/konvoy-image-builder/ansible/README.md

 this image

 ### `images` - prepare image cache
-This roll pulls a list of images when `download_images` is set
+This role ensures images are present.
+If an image is not present, it pulls it from a remote registry.
+This role is skipped when `download_images` is false.

 ### `sysprep` - prepare image for distribution
 truncate logs, system id, host key etc.